Tove Jansson: Adaptations

 In 1974 the first Moomin opera was produced, with music composed by Ilkka Kuusisto.
+The Moomintrolls have been adapted to media including television animations such as the 1990 Moomin series, and feature films.

 Personal life

-Jansson had several male lovers, including the political philosopher Atos Wirtanen, who was the inspiration for the Moomin character Snufkin.
-However, she eventually "went over to the spook side" as she put it—a coded expression for homosexuality—and developed a secret love affair with the married theater director Vivica Bandler.
+Jansson had several male lovers, including the political philosopher Atos Wirtanen, and briefly became engaged to him.
+He was the inspiration for the Moomin character Snufkin.
+However, she eventually "went over to the spook side" as she is said to have put it —a coded expression for homosexuality—and developed a secret love affair with the married theater director Vivica Bandler.